 3. PROBLEMS WITH RELATIONSHIPS AND CHANGE IN PERSONALITY

 Someone with opiate addiction may appear confused, disoriented and have trouble concentrating.
-These behaviors will adversely affects relationships and other aspects of life.
+These behaviors are signs of opiate addiction and will adversely affects relationships and other aspects of life.
 They’re slow to respond, ignore obligations, or become completely isolated from the outside world.
 They stop picking up the phone and going to social events.
 They neglect their personal hygiene and appearance.
 Opioid use comes before everything else, even friends and family.
 They lack awareness of the people and things around them, are inattentive and are no longer interested in life or the things they used to enjoy doing.